How destination managers can nudge operators to improve sustainability

 and make unsustainable choices more of an effort.”

-It’s beauty is that it can be considered and applied in so many circumstances.
+The beauty of this impactful tip is that it can be considered and applied in so many circumstances.

-We have to start making sustainability the path of least resistance.
-If being sustainable requires extra brainpower or physical effort, most business owners will skip it – not because they don't care, but because they are too busy.
+If we want operators to become sustainable, we have to make sustainability the path of least resistance.
+If being sustainable requires extra brainpower or physical effort, most business owners will skip it – not because they don't care, but because they are simply too busy - even though it is so good for business.

-I've written some tips for how a destination manager can make sustainability the default option for tourism operators, and make unsustainability the higher effort option for them.
+Here are some tips for how destination managers can make sustainability the default option for tourism operators.

 1. Make learning easy